matwilso/matwilso.github.io/_posts/gpt-sim.md

 or how someone might respond if we bump *their coffee* near the edge of the table.
 Yet our information processing abilities are severely constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.
-In practice, you could do much better with digital brains, specifically optimized to model these things, trained on orders of magnitude more data than you would ever encounter in a lifetime, with more memory, higher accuracy representations.
+In practice, you could do much better with digital brains, specially optimized to model these things, trained on orders of magnitude more data than you would ever encounter in a lifetime, with more memory and much higher accuracy representations.

-If text-based-GPT is like having thousands of world experts to talk to, robot-embodied YouTube-GPT is like having thousands of world experts in the room with you.
+If text-based-GPT is like having thousands of world experts to talk to, robot-embodied YouTube-GPT would be like having thousands of world experts in the room with you.
 It would know survival skills, workout routines, yoga, guitar cords.
 It could demonstrate and explain the mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).